 Neapolitan couldn’t be simpler: Flour, water, yeast, and salt.
 It is poofy on the edges, and floppy at the tip.
 Here’s how to make a very good no-knead Neapolitan dough.
 And here’s a flavorful 3-day Naples style dough from Philadelphia chef, Marc Vetri.

 Roman dough has a bit of olive oil in it, perhaps even a pinch of sugar, and that gives it more crunch, more rigidity, and a bit more flavor.
 My wife has taught me how to make her simple no-knead Roman style dough.

 Yes, you can make pretty good pizza with frozen dough from the grocery, and some pizzerias will sell you a ball of fresh dough.
 A reader, Mark Davis, recommends using Naan bread dough.
 Naan is the bread they serve in Indian restaurants.
 He says “It stands up to the heat and cooks evenly with the toppings.”
 Another option is pre-cooked pizza dough like Boboli, but I don’t recommend it.
 Because it is pre-cooked it tends to dry out.

 Stoned or not

-There are two commonly used surfaces for cooking pizza: The pizza stone, and a metal pan.
+There are two commonly used surfaces for cooking pizza: stone and metal.